gernest/blogdown/README.md

     cd blogdown
     mkdir posts

-Now, put all your markdown files inside this "posts" folder, remember to use the `.md` extendion eg. `hello.md`
+Now, put all your markdown files inside this "posts" folder, remember to use the `.md` extension eg. `hello.md`

-If you are done, and wish to build your html, for your rich text editor, navigate to your project root directory (our case 1blogdown`), And Run
+If you are done, and wish to build your html, for your rich text editor, navigate to your project root directory (our case blogdown`), And Run

     blogdown build